seravilofr/useful-links/README.md

 <h1>Useful Links</h1>

-This is a place to save my useful links (tools, resources etc), mainly used for cybersecurity stuff
+This is a place to save my useful links (tools, resources etc), mainly used for my own cybersecurity stuff.